7 Best Home Warranty Companies in Arizona 2025

 Home Warranty of America: Best for Energy Efficient Upgrades

-Home Warranty of America has been providing home protection to consumers for 25 years and is one of the most experienced and trusted home warranty companies in the US.
+Home Warranty of America has been providing home protection to consumers for 25 years and is one of the US's most experienced and trusted home warranty companies.

 They are known for their stellar customer service, which has received strong reviews.

-However it's their GreenPlus coverage that really stands.
+However, it's their GreenPlus coverage that stands.
 If your appliances or systems need to be replaced, most home warranties will replace them with the same or comparable models.

 What Coverage Options Does Home Warranty of America Offer?

-There are two coverage options available from Home Warranty of America, as follows.
+Two coverage options are available from Home Warranty of America, as follows.

 • Premier Plan.
-The Premier Plan provides basic coverage for many home appliances and systems, including heating, electrical, and plumbing systems, plus cooktops, ovens, dishwashers, washer/dryer, and refrigerators.
+The Premier Plan provides basic coverage for many home appliances and systems, including heating, electrical, plumbing, cooktops, ovens, dishwashers, washers/dryers, and refrigerators.

 • Premier PLUS Plan.
 The Premier PLUS Plan covers everything in the Premier Plan but adds additional coverage for appliances and systems, including coverage for air conditioning.